 Very often, people with ill health or disability struggle to work and have to face early retirement.
 It’s not a decision that anyone takes lightly.

-I had to take early retirement through ill health 25 years ago, in 1994.
+I had to take early retirement through ill health in 1994 when I was 28.

 I managed to work for another two years, but it was a struggle.
 I kept pushing myself.
 Most days, I went to work, I came home, I went to bed.
 It wasn’t just painful – it was exhausting.

 In 1994, the struggle simply became too much.
 I felt as though my body could just collapse underneath that brace.
 I was at the stage where I struggled to put one foot in front of the other.

 I simply couldn’t carry on working.
 I was trying to fight against something stronger than me.

 I had no option but to go off sick again.
 After a few weeks, I attended a meeting with management who suggested I take ill health retirement.
 I couldn’t argue with them.
 I really didn’t have the strength.
 And I knew they were right.